 (d) limits the amount of Massachusetts low-income housing tax credit that may be provided in the form of donation LIHTC in any year; and

 (e) encourages the creation of any other projects that the Department deems to be consistent with the statutory goal of increasing the overall number of low-income housing units.

+(5) A project that receives state financial assistance authorized under section 7 of chapter 244 of the acts of 2002 (Capital Improvements and Preservation Fund) is eligible to receive an allocation of Massachusetts low income housing tax credit.

 54.05: Eligible Recipients

-(1) Any person or entity (of whatever type) with an ownership interest in a qualified Massachusetts project is eligible to receive an allocation of Massachusetts standard LIHTC with respect to such project.
+(1) Subject to 760 CMR 54.05(2), any person or entity (of whatever type) with an ownership interest in a qualified Massachusetts project is eligible to receive an allocation of Massachusetts standard LIHTC with respect to such project.

+(2) Only a person or entity (of whatever type) with an ownership interest in a qualified Massachusetts project that preserves and improves existing state or federally-assisted housing, pursuant to M.G.L. c.
+62, § 6I(b)(1) and c.
+63, § 31H(b)(1), is eligible to receive an allocation of preservation LIHTC.

-(2) Any person or entity (of whatever type) with an ownership interest in a qualified Massachusetts project that makes a qualified donation of all or a portion of the value of such project to an eligible DTC sponsor and demonstrates, to the satisfaction of the department that such donation qualifies for a Federal charitable deduction is eligible to receive an allocation of donation LIHTC with respect to such project.
+(3) Any person or entity (of whatever type) with an ownership interest in a qualified Massachusetts project that makes a qualified donation of all or a portion of the value of such project to an eligible DTC sponsor and demonstrates, to the satisfaction of the department that such donation qualifies for a Federal charitable deduction is eligible to receive an allocation of donation LIHTC with respect to such project.

 54.06: Allotment of Credit Among Partners, etc.